A case study by Peter Sergeant

 You can’t change your genetics.
 But you can change your attitude, your environment, the people you listen to and the things you do.
 J

 What will your disaster look like, and when will it arrive?
-Take time today to start prepare your business risk management plan.
+Take time today to start preparing your business risk management plan.
 Follow the old Boy Scout motto, “be prepared” and avoid relying entirely on your own understanding.

 “Communities and their businesses thrive when people think entrepreneurially”.
 Peter Sergeant